Exercise a high degree of caution due to the threat of terrorist attack. Pay attention to your personal security at all times.

 An exit tax is payable at all border crossings except the airports.

-If you plan to travel to other Arab or Muslim nations after Jordan, read the relevant travel advices on the
+If you plan to travel to other Arab or Muslim nations after Jordan, read the

-Smartraveller site.
+travel advice for those countries.
 Some countries may refuse you entry if your passport contains evidence of travel to Israel, including entry and exit stamps issued at border crossings in Jordan, or if your luggage has stickers indicating you have been to Israel.

 The border crossing between Jordan and the West Bank can be closed at very short notice.
-For details about travel to the West Bank, read
+For details about travel to the West Bank, read the travel advice for

 Israel, the Gaza Strip and the West Bank.